maxensas/xiletrade/README.md

 ### Archive contains :
 * Application executable.
-* Data folder with json and jpg files.
+* Data and Img folders.

 ### .NETFramework Required :
-You Need .NETFramework with at least Version 4.6 installed on your operating system : [Microsoft link](https://www.microsoft.com/en-us/download/details.aspx?id=48136)
+You need .NETFramework with at least Version 4.6 installed on your operating system : [Microsoft link](https://www.microsoft.com/en-us/download/details.aspx?id=48136)

+### Consider to contribute :
+This program is developed in self-taught.
+[Github Issues](https://github.com/maxensas/xiletrade/issues) reports system is used to track down bugs and bad features behaviours.
+> #### You can help the project by donating using [PayPal](https://www.paypal.com/donate/?token=9zX_z7wnneHW8GsUxn-T3fUiqqPeFHfRCD9dAS8O21_n4CR6sXyJN4XmyjWwroo2cBZM2G) or become a new patron and enjoy special features on [Liberapay](https://liberapay.com/Xiletrade/) (patreon's like), links can be found on tool itself.

-## For further information :
+## For further informations :
 This program is free, closed-source (aim to be open) not GNU GPL for now and still in development.

-### YOU LIKE the program and whant to bring the project to life
-You can help the project by donating using [PayPal](https://www.paypal.com/donate/?token=9zX_z7wnneHW8GsUxn-T3fUiqqPeFHfRCD9dAS8O21_n4CR6sXyJN4XmyjWwroo2cBZM2G) or becoming a new patron on [Liberapay](https://liberapay.com/Xiletrade/) (patreon's like), links can be found on tool itself.
-> #### CONTRIBUTORS with software knowledge for bug and features reports are also welcome.
-This program is developed in self-taught.
-Github Tickets/issues is used.

 ### Special words about the game we like
-Path of Exile is a highly complex and deep game that want to be accessible for all.
-Xiletrade will try to follow this pattern in development process and avoid all kind of abuse as long as GGG keep their politics about in-game trade mechanics.
-A full revamped can always be expected with the arrival of PoE 2, we never know.
+To be clear, as long as GGG keep their politics about in-game trade mechanics and third party tools, Xiletrade will provide help with his features but will always try to avoid all kind of abuses.
+A full revamped can be expected with the PoE 2 launch, we never know.

 ### Personal contact
 You can contact me by mail [xiletrade@gmail.com](mailto:xiletrade@gmail.com)